Zale Parry: Acting

-Parry's acting continued on other shows, including GE Theatre, Wagon Train, Peter Gunn, The Magic Circus, and others.
+Parry's acting continued on other shows, including GE Theatre, Wagon Train, Voyage to the Bottom of the Sea, Peter Gunn, and The Magic Circus.
 Parry continued as an actor for a number of years including many commercials and as a stunt woman on a wide variety of shows involving underwater scenes.
+By 1967, Parry's TV work was primarily in commercials.

+Parry doubled for Sophia Loren in the film Boy on a Dolphin (1957).
 In 2006 she was in the film Tillamook Treasure, in which she played Sam, the owner of a hardware store.